๐Ÿ”ฌGeneral Biology I

 Why This Matters

-Transcription is the bridge between your genetic code and the proteins that make life possible—it's the first half of the Central Dogma and a guaranteed topic on the AP Biology exam.
-You'll see transcription concepts woven into questions about gene regulation, mutations, biotechnology, and even evolution, so understanding this process gives you a foundation for multiple units.
+Transcription is the bridge between your genetic code and the proteins that make life possible.
+It's the first half of the Central Dogma and a topic that shows up constantly in General Biology I. You'll see transcription concepts woven into questions about gene regulation, mutations, biotechnology, and even evolution, so understanding this process gives you a foundation for multiple units.

-Here's the key: the exam won't just ask you to list the steps in order.
+The key thing: exams won't just ask you to list the steps in order.
 You're being tested on why each step matters, how the molecular machinery ensures accuracy, and what would happen if something went wrong.
-Don't just memorize the sequence—know what principle each step demonstrates, whether that's enzyme specificity, complementary base pairing, or the directionality of nucleic acid synthesis.
+Don't just memorize the sequence.
+Know what principle each step demonstrates, whether that's enzyme specificity, complementary base pairing, or the directionality of nucleic acid synthesis.

 Initiation: Setting the Stage